hmxsqaq/Graphics-TinyRenderer/README.md

 >
 > *As GitHub do not support `.tga` image, you may need to download it to see the effect*

-This is the final project for Computer Graphics course, a tiny C++ software renderer based on [tinyrenderer](https://github.com/ssloy/tinyrenderer/wiki).
+This is the final project for course "Computer Graphics", a tiny C++ software renderer based on [tinyrenderer](https://github.com/ssloy/tinyrenderer/wiki).

-My goal is to create a tiny and flexible renderer core that does not rely on any third-party libraries, which can be a good practice for learning computer graphics.
+The main idea is to create a tiny and flexible renderer core that does not rely on any third-party libraries, which can be a good practice for learning computer graphics.

 ![sample](doc/sample.png)